Monet Water Lilies Art Lesson For Kids

 - Glue Water Mixture: 1:1 ratio of glue mixed with water in a small container

-- We recommend using Premier Crayola Tempera paint so that get enough contrast from your tissue paper background.
-We tried using the washable finger paint and didn’t seem to make our water lilies stand out enough.
+- We recommend using Premier Crayola Tempera paint to get enough contrast from your tissue paper background.
+We tried using the washable finger paint, but it didn’t make our water lilies stand out enough.

 Claude Monet Resources To Use